BenoitGaston/audio-libraries-tlk/README.md

 # audio-libraries-tlk

-A set of Python tools to explore and modify programatically the metadata contained in a music library.
+A set of Python tools to explore and modify data contained in a music library such as playlists or album cover artwork.

 ## Acknoledgments